PEO & EOR services in Finland

 PEO/EOR employment contracts in Finland

-In Finland, there are two common employment contracts: Indefinite (permanent) contracts and Fixed-term (limited) contracts.
+In Finland PEO/EOR employment, there are two common employment contracts: indefinite (permanent) contracts and fixed-term (limited) contracts.
 Both contracts can either be part-time or full-time.
 Contracts could be made orally, in written form or digitally.
-The most common one is the indefinite contract, which can be terminated only when either one of the two parties serve notice.
+The most common one is the indefinite contract, which can be terminated only when either one of the two parties serves notice.

-A temporary contract, also called fixed-term contract, can be terminated only if previously agreed on by both the employee and the employer.
-Additionally, if the employer cannot determine any fixed-term purposes, the employment contract is then considered to be an open-ended contract.
+A temporary contract, also called a fixed-term contract, can be terminated only if previously agreed on by both the employee and the employer.
+If the employer cannot determine any fixed-term purposes, the employment contract is then considered to be an open-ended contract.

 Additionally, in Finland, there is the option of a trial period.
-This period start at the beginning of the employment relationship and the length of it has to be previously decided by both parties and stated in the contract.
-The trial period cannot exceed four months and it cannot be extended.
+This period starts at the beginning of the employment relationship, and the length of it has to be previously decided by both parties and stated in the contract.
+The trial period cannot exceed four months, and it cannot be extended.
 For fixed-term contracts of a length of less than eight months, the trial period must not exceed half of the duration of the employment relationship.

-Another reason for dismissal is for neglect of duty (if he or she intentionally, knowingly, or deliberately fails to perform, or performs work in a grossly negligent manner).
+Another reason for dismissal is for neglect of duty (if he or she intentionally, knowingly, or deliberately fails to perform or perform work in a grossly negligent manner).
 In this case, the employer must inform the employee before terminating the employment contract as well as giving a warning and an opportunity to improve.

-Additionally, an employee can resign and he or she must inform the employer.
-The employee can also decide to not give a reason for the resignation of the contract and he or she must continue to work during the period of notice and will be paid as usual.
-The notice period varies if it comes from the employer or the employee and it works as follow:
+Additionally, an employee can resign, and he or she must inform the employer.
+The employee can also decide not to give a reason for the resignation of the contract and he or she must continue to work during the period of notice and will be paid as usual.
+The notice period varies if it comes from the PEO/EOR employer in Finland or the employee, and it works as follows: